WrappedUsername/apexmite-jac/moreREADME/activation-functions.md

 It’s not possible to use backpropagation as the derivative of the function, because it is a constant and has no relation to the input x.
 All layers of the neural network will collapse into one if a linear activation function is used.
 No matter the number of layers in the neural network, the last layer will still be a linear function of the first layer.
 So, essentially, a linear activation function turns the neural network into just one layer.

-- The Tanh activation function for sentiment analysis.
-- The DNN will also use Sigmoid activation function for probability distributions.

 ## Binary Step Function

 Binary step function depends on a threshold value that decides whether a neuron should be activated or not.